-The first site is bounded on three sides by Českobratrská, Janáčkova and Poděbradova Streets, with the fourth (south) side abutting an existing building and courtyard area.
-It constists of the land parcels Nos 1902/1, 1903 in the cadastral area of Moravská Ostrava.
+The first site is bounded by Českobratrská, Janáčkova and Poděbradova Streets and (at the south) a built-up area including a courtyard.
+It constists of the land parcels Nos 1902/1, 1903 in the cadastral area Moravská Ostrava.

-- The total usable area is 1,747 sq m, and the area available for building is 1,627 sq m.
+- The total area of the site is 1,747 sq m, and the area available for building covers 1,627 sq m.

-More information on this site is given in the Regulating conditions, which you will find below (under ‘Appendices’).
+More information on this site is given in the Regulatory conditions, which you will find below (under ‘Appendices’).

 Českobratrská – site 2